MPlayer.com: Revenues

 Games first offered over Mplayer were by subscription.
 In addition to the Gaming Service, Mpath also launched a "preferred" ISP service, WebBullet, reselling InterRamp ISP accounts on the PSINet network, the very backbone which Mplayer.com's production services were hosted on.
 In early 1997, their growth allowed the service to be offered for free through support of its advertising network, which eventually became known as the Mplayer Entertainment Network.
 However, the subscription model was retained, known as Plus, and gave special privileges to these member who subscribed.
-The yearly rate was USD $39.95, or $29.95 for two years; this gave access to certain games, their rating and ranking system in Quake and Quake II, as well as online tournaments.
+The yearly rate was US$39.95, or $29.95 for two years; this gave access to certain games, their rating and ranking system in Quake and Quake II, as well as online tournaments.
 Subscriptions had previously been $20 per month, but upon changing their business model to offer many services for free, MPlayer decided to switch to a yearly rate so that they would not have to market to their subscribers every month in order to keep them.

 While certain releases were kept as "Plus Only" features for a brief time, in many cases the Plus game rooms were simply games hosted by Mplayer's own servers.
 With the rapid growth of Quake fans, and the increased server load, Mplayer opened the door to the QuakeWorld network, exponentially increasing the number of available game servers, and offering someone a chance to get a faster connection to a game.
 The downside was that there was very little control of cheat codes in these systems.
 Mplayer tried to increase the appeal of the Plus subscription, offering a "secure" Mplayer owned Server hosted Game, and offering Rankings and customizable Clan Skins.

 With the Internet user demographic changing, a growing market emerged for classic games, with Scrabble and Battleship leading the charge.
 Mplayer turned more into an aggregator, hoping to attract as many users as possible with free, ad-supported games and software, including Checkers, Othello, and Chess.

 Despite this, the company had been losing money, $11.9 million in 1998 alone, and by late 1999, had yet to break even.
 MPath was forced to look toward different venues.
 Proprietary technologies that were developed as features for Mplayer, known internally as POP.X, were later licensed to third parties.
 This was meant to help other companies create their own internet communities using existing technology.
 Third parties that licensed this technology included companies like Electronic Arts and Fujitsu.
 HearMe, the internal audio chat feature in Mplayer that was later split off, eventually accounted for 50% of all of the company's revenues.